Consultancy, Exhibitions & Work For Hire

 inFamous 2: The Fame Strips

 Sony Computer Entertainment, London, 2011.
-I was brought on board by the Margaret London and John Doe agencies to design and build this hypercomic to promote the Sony videogame, inFamous 2.
+I was brought on board by the Margaret London and John Doe agencies to design and build a hypercomic to promote the Sony videogame, inFamous 2.
 The comic strips involved were written by the great Pat Mills and illustrated by a whole host of talented illustrators.
-Check out the credits page for the full list of everyone who contributed.

 Cells: Confinement – Configuration – Coding